tomstrong64/DevOpsAssessment/README.md

 Then you can run `npm test` to run the unit tests.
 You will see the results in the terminal.

+## How to deploy

+See the guide on how to deploy [here](https://github.com/TomStrong/DevOpsAssessment/tree/main/deploy/README.md).

 ## Requirements

 ### Server